Roy Strong

 Sir Roy Colin Strong, (born 23 August 1935) is an English art historian, museum curator, writer, broadcaster and landscape designer.
 He has served as director of both the National Portrait Gallery and the Victoria and Albert Museum in London.
-Strong was knighted in 1982, and made a Companion of Honour in 2016.
+Strong was knighted in 1982, and made a Member of the Order of the Companions of Honour in 2016.

 Early years

-Roy Colin Strong was born at Winchmore Hill, London Borough of Enfield (then in Middlesex), the third son of hat manufacturer's commercial traveller George Edward Clement Strong, and Mabel Ada Strong (née Smart).
+Roy Colin Strong was born at Winchmore Hill (at that time in Middlesex; it later became part of the London Borough of Enfield), the third son of hat manufacturer's commercial traveller George Edward Clement Strong, and Mabel Ada Strong (née Smart).
 He was raised in "an Enfield terrace sans books, with linoleum 'in shades of unutterable green'", and attended nearby Edmonton County School, a grammar school in Edmonton.

-Strong graduated with a first class honours degree in history from Queen Mary College, University of London.
-He then earned his PhD from the Warburg Institute and became a research fellow at the Institute of Historical Research.
-His passionate interest in the portraiture of Queen Elizabeth I was sidelined "while he wrote a thesis on Elizabethan Court Pageantry supervised by the Renaissance scholar, Dame Frances Yates who (he says) restructured and re-formed ...[his]... thinking."
-In 2007 Strong listed his qualifications as DLitt PhD FSA.
+Strong graduated with a first-class honours degree in history from Queen Mary College, University of London.
+He then earned his PhD degree from the Warburg Institute and became a research fellow at the Institute of Historical Research.
+He put aside his passionate interest in the portraiture of Queen Elizabeth I in order to write a thesis on Elizabethan Court Pageantry, supervised by Renaissance scholar Dame Frances Yates, "'who [he says] restructured and re-formed my thinking'".
+In 2007, Strong listed his qualifications as DLitt PhD FSA.

 Career

 National Portrait Gallery

 He became assistant keeper of the National Portrait Gallery in London in 1959.
 In 1967, aged 32, he was appointed its director, a post he held until 1973.
-He set about transforming its conservative image with a series of extrovert shows, including "600 Cecil Beaton portraits 1928–1968."
-Dedicated to the culture of the 1960s and 1970s, Sir Roy went on to amuse audiences at the V&A in 1974 with his collection of fedora hats, kipper ties and maxi coats.
-By regularly introducing new exhibitions he doubled attendance.
+He set about transforming its conservative image with a series of extrovert shows, including "600 Cecil Beaton portraits 1928–1968".
+Dedicated to the culture of the 1960s and 1970s, Strong went on to amuse audiences at the V&A in 1974 with his collection of fedora hats, kipper ties and maxi coats.
+By regularly introducing new exhibitions, he doubled attendance.

 Reflecting on his time as director of the National Portrait Gallery, Strong pinpointed the Beaton exhibition as a turning point in the gallery's history.
 "The public flocked to the exhibition and its run was extended twice.
 The queues to get in made national news.
-The Gallery had arrived", Strong wrote in the catalogue to Beaton Portraits, the more recent exhibition of Beaton that ran at the gallery until 31 May 2004.
+The Gallery had arrived," Strong wrote in the catalogue to Beaton Portraits, the more recent exhibition of Beaton that ran at the gallery until 31 May 2004.